zmitry/jest-runner-electron/README.md

 }
 ```

-3. Optionally you can set ELECTRON_RUNNER_DEBUG if you wish to open dev tools and electron view
+3. Optionally you can set ELECTRON_RUNNER_DEBUG=true if you wish to open dev tools and have debug breakpoints working

 # How to debug